Pace Bias Explained

 Three: which horses fit?
 Which runners are likely to get the position the bias rewards, and which are drawn and ridden to land in exactly the wrong spot?
 Match the bias to the field, not the field to your fancy.

-When all three line up, a strong historical bias, conditions that feed it, and a competitive horse with the running style and draw to exploit it, you have found the highest-confidence structural angle the track will ever hand you.
+When all three line up — a strong historical bias, conditions that feed it, and a competitive horse with the running style and draw to exploit it — you have found the highest-confidence structural angle the track will ever hand you.

 How pace bias fits with the rest

 The crowd backs the horse.
 The professional backs the situation.
 Pace bias is the clearest example of the difference there is: the willingness to back a moderate horse that is certain to get the run of the race, and to take on a well-fancied one that is drawn and ridden to land in the wrong place.
 It is invisible on the racecard, it is sitting in plain sight in the early races, and it is yours for the price of paying attention.
 Read the track first, then the field.
 The setup wins more races than the form book likes to admit.
+For the wider toolkit, the full horse racing betting guide sets pace bias alongside every other angle worth knowing.